 It seems to me that the thing that will make this book a hit (and maybe even as popular as George’s first book), is the softly gentle style that George gives us here, and which has been lovingly translated (again) by Simon Pare.
 As you read this book, you might see how George likes to caress her readers with her literary style, so that even if some situation or other might feel somewhat harsh, the way it is presented through George’s supple use of words, these harder parts of the story feel almost cushioned.
 Of course, George’s love for France in general is blatantly obvious in both these books, and George prefers to take us away into parts of the country that are typically very different from the bustling Paris.
 This will ultimately make you want to pack up your own bags and use these books as your itinerary to discover the nooks and crannies that George seems to adore.
 Although I didn’t find this a perfect book, and wished it was more focused, I did like it a great deal and it was fun to read.
 Therefore, I think it deserves a solid three and a half stars out of five, which still means I can recommend it.

 Abacus Press released “The Little Breton Bistro” (also known as “The Little French Bistro”) by Nina George in 2017.
-This book is available from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (where your purchase supports world literacy) as well as from an
+This book is available (via these affiliate links) from Amazon, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (where your purchase supports world literacy) as well as from an

 IndieBound store near you.